Buddy Collette: Music career

 In 1949, Collette was the first black musician to be hired by a nationally broadcast TV studio orchestra, on You Bet Your Life, hosted by Groucho Marx.
-It has been noted that the conductor of the orchestra, Jerry Fielding, received hate-mail for standing by Collette.
+It has been noted that the conductor of the orchestra, Jerry Fielding, received hate mail for standing by Collette.
 Collette's job and job security on the popular television show signaled that opportunities were becoming more readily available for black musicians by the 1950s.
 In the 1950s, he worked as a studio musician with Frank Sinatra, Ella Fitzgerald, Duke Ellington, Count Basie, Nat King Cole, and Nelson Riddle.

-Fielding formed a 13-piece dance band in 1952 as professional outlet for studio musicians and Buddy joined.
-He recorded with The Jerry Fielding Orchestra during the 1950`s.
-He remained with the band until forming his own group in 1954 which included Larry Bunker, Ernie Freeman, and Buddy Woodson.
-The group went largely unnoticed and didn`t record.
+Fielding formed a 13-piece dance band in 1952 as professional outlet for studio musicians, and Collette joined.
+He recorded with the Jerry Fielding Orchestra during the 1950s.
+He remained with the band until forming his own group in 1954, which included Larry Bunker, Ernie Freeman, and Buddy Woodson.
+The group went largely unnoticed by record companies and did not record.

 After a successful two year spell with the Chico Hamilton group, Collette began his recording career as a group leader.
-His firsts included Tanganyika (co-led with Chico Hamilton) and Man of Many Parts.
-He continued his work as a studio musician in Hollywood while performing as sideman and with his own units sporadically throughout the 1960`s. in 1961, he made his first trip to Europe and recorded in Italy with the Basso-Valdambrini Band.
+His first albums included Tanganyika (co-led with Hamilton) and Man of Many Parts.
+He continued his work as a studio musician in Hollywood while performing as sideman and with his own units sporadically throughout the 1960s. in 1961, he made his first trip to Europe and recorded in Italy with the Basso-Valdambrini Band.
 He was active in music into the latter part of the century, working for jazz groups, screen productions and backing pop acts as a studio musician.
-In small jazz groups, he recorded an album with Japanese tenor saxophonist Konosuke Saijo and sax great Budd Johnson (with Gus Johnson, George Duvivier, Mundell Lowe and Nat Pierce) in Japan in 1978 and with his student James Newton in 1988.
-In 1996 he led and performed in The Buddy Collette Big Band; in a group that included many of his old associates such as Chico Hamilton, Fred Katz, Britt Woodman, Gerald Wilson and Jackie Kelson.
-A stroke suffered in 1998 however caused him to give up playing professionally.
+In small jazz groups, he recorded an album with Japanese tenor saxophonist Konosuke Saijo and saxophone great Budd Johnson (with Gus Johnson, George Duvivier, Mundell Lowe, and Nat Pierce) in Japan in 1978 and with his student James Newton in 1988.
+In 1996, he led and performed in the Buddy Collette Big Band, a group that included many of his old associates such as Chico Hamilton, Fred Katz, Britt Woodman, Gerald Wilson, and Jackie Kelson.
+A stroke suffered in 1998, however, caused him to give up playing professionally.